sjmsjmdsg/2400Lab/README.md

 ### 2) Insert/Delete Operation

 In this part, we will see the effect of insert/delete rows of index.

+You can find a file named *insert_delete.sql*, it is PL/pgSQL code which can insert and delete 100,000 rows to the basic.
+For the details of PL/pgSQL code, you can find info [here](https://postgres.cz/wiki/PL/pgSQL_(en)#Introduction_into_PL.2FpgSQL_language) [].
+However, it is not included in this course.

+Now, lets move all the indexes, and type `\i insert/delete.sql`.
+Remember the execute time.

+Then, we add index to attribute `genres`, and execute the code again.
+Does the insert/delete time change?

+Finally, we add another index to attribute `titletype`, and execute the code again.
+Does the insert/delete time change again?

+From the experiment above, we can see that index will slow the insert/delete process for it should maintain the index structure when the insert operation is executed.
+This will consume extra time.

+Consequently, using index when it can truly improve the performance of the database operation, like when the table size is large and searching sql is required a lot!

 ## Task4: Use SQL to Answer Simple Questions

 ## Reference